 The premises must be so constructed and laid out to:

-- Staff toilets should be provided, but shall not lead directly off a food room.
+Staff toilets should be provided, but must be directly off a food room.

 Details on training are given on the Food hygiene training page.